-Rate dials in the sequencer tempo, from 30 to 240 beats per minute.
+[Rate] dials in the sequencer tempo, from 30 to 240 beats per minute.
 The tempo appears in the upper-right corner of the display in every mode.
-When locked to an external clock, the rate changes in exact divisions of time based on the incoming clock.
+When locked to an external clock, the rate is given in exact divisions of time (e.g. quarter note or 16th-note triplet) based on the incoming clock.

-To adjust the tempo in increments of 0.10 beats per minute, hold [SEQ] and turn the Rate knob.
+To adjust the tempo in finer increments of 0.10 beats per minute, hold [SEQ] while turning the [Rate] knob.